ExpressLRS/ExpressLRS/README.md

 ![Build Status](https://github.com/AlessandroAU/ExpressLRS/workflows/Build%20ExpressLRS/badge.svg)

-ExpressLRS is an open source RC link for RC aircraft.
+ExpressLRS is an open source RC link for RC applications.
 It is based on **SX127x**/**SX1280** hardware combined with an **ESP8285**, **ESP32** or **STM32** for RX and TX respectively.
 ExpressLRS supports both `900 MHz` and `2.4 GHz` hardware options.

 ExpressLRS can be flashed into existing **Frsky R9M hardware (RX and TX)** or **custom PCBs** can be make to suit.
-It can run at up to `250hz` or down to `50hz` depending on your prefererence of range or low latency.
+It can run at up to `250hz` or down to `50hz` depending on your preference of range or low latency.

 At `900 MHz` a maximum of `200 Hz` packet rate is supported.
 This makes it the fastest long-range RC link currently on the market.
 Stick latency of down to `6.5ms` is seen on firmware with **crsfshot** (aka openTX 2.4 mixer scheduler) support.
-At `2.4 GHz` a blistering `250 Hz` is supported with plans to extend this to `500 Hz` once OpenTX support is added.
+At `2.4 GHz` a blistering `250 Hz` is currently supported with plans to extend this to `500 Hz` once OpenTX support is added.

-Due to the optimized packet structure only basic telemetry is provided.
-If you want MavLink this is not for you.
-We used a compressed packet structure allows us to achieve better raw preformance compard to other solutions.
+ExpressLRS aims to achieve the best possible link preformance in both speed/latency and range.
+However, due to the optimized packet structure only basic telemetry is provided.
+If you want MavLink this project is not for you.
+ExpressLRS uses a compressed packet structure which priorities the first 4 control channels, this allows it to achieve better raw performance than other commercial solutions.
 ExpressLRS is also very affordable, a TX module can be built for $30 and receivers for $15-20.
 Likewise, new/second hand Frsky R9M gear is compatible and can be acquired inexpensively.

 More information can be found in the [wiki](https://github.com/AlessandroAU/ExpressLRS/wiki).